dineshpinto/ml-droplet-recognition/README.md

 <img src="results/real_data_raw.png" width="327" height="250" alt="raw_image">

-A thresholding algorithm is applied to the raw image and the droplet is labelled, the output of the trained network for real data looks like:
+The model is trained on a subset of real data.
+The trained model is then used to find the droplet in the experimental images.
+An example of this is shown below:

 ![processed_droplet](results/real_data_result.jpg)

-This training is performed for a sufficiently large set of microscope images, and the resulting trained model is then used on real data.

-**Note:** All biological droplet data sourced from [@cfsb618](https://github.com/cfsb618)
+**Note:** All biological droplet data is sourced from [@cfsb618](https://github.com/cfsb618)

 ## Model
 ![keras_model](results/model.png)